ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 A quick web search will reveal an enormous amount of Rust enthusiasm and advocacy, however, it's also useful to contrast this with more sober criticism.

+A particularly interesting one relates to the often advertised feature of "fearless concurrency".
+This refers to the idea that Rust's memory safety and avoidance of data races extends to multi-threading races as well.
+While true, and very powerful, this fearless concurrency does not extend to deadlocks, because deadlocked threads are do not violate memory safety provability rules.

+Another interesting limitation, is memory leaks.
+Similar to deadlocks, Rust provability rules do not consider a memory leak to be a memory safety issue.
+And while a number of useful tools are provided by Rust to aid in memory/resource management such as reference counting, leaks are still possible, for example, via [reference count cycles](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html).

 Rust has had three major editions so far: Rust 2015, Rust 2018, and Rust 2021.
 The following is an interesting analysis written in 2018 that describes many of the early pain points and refinements that were introduced to address them: [*Things Rust Doesn't Let You Do*](https://medium.com/@GolDDranks/things-rust-doesnt-let-you-do-draft-f596a3c740a5).
 Interestingly, a number of items that were identified then are still issues today.

 More recently, in 2023 we find non-trivial pain points do still exist, consider this article: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).